cfe-lab/Kive/CONTRIBUTING.md

 ## Development ##
 You will need to follow all the installation instructions in the INSTALL file, then open the source code in a Python IDE.
-You will also need to install the mock package.
+You will also need to install some packages to run the tests.

     pip install mock
+    pip install django-mock-queries

 If you want to see what's currently being worked on, check out the [waffle board][waffle].